-Although wealthy, the Tan family do not bask in luxury.
-They live simply, with communal bathrooms and toilets.
-Family members are tasked with various household chores such as tending the garden, maintaining the different rooms in the house, laundry and cooking.
+Although wealthy, the Tan family do not bask in luxury but live simply with communal bathrooms.
+Family members are tasked with various household chores such as tending the garden, maintaining the different rooms in the house, laundry, and cooking.

-Every member of the household is gainfully employed, and there is no lack.
-Children are able to pursue any level of education desired, and all medical expenses and retirees are taken care of.
+Every member of the household is gainfully employed and there is no lack.
+Children can pursue any level of education desired, and all medical expenses and retirees are taken care of.
 The younger generation also continues to engage and take care of the elderly.

-In 2014, six family members took a month to organise the Chinese New Year reunion of the Tan family at their home.
+In 2014, six family members took a month to organise the Chinese New Year celebration at their family home on Toh Crescent, off Upper Changi Road.
 Many members had to fly into Singapore to attend the reunion.
-However, 125 in attendance only represented half of the massive family.
-Still, the oldest at the dinner table then was 87 year old aunt of Mr Tan Hong Khoon, whereas the youngest was three month old great-granddaughter of one of Mr Tan’s 12 siblings.
+125 in attendance only represented half of the massive family.
+The oldest at the dinner table then was 87-year-old aunt of Mr Tan Hong Khoon and the youngest was 3-month-old great-granddaughter of one of Mr Tan’s 12 siblings.

-The Tan family is a prime model of what a successful transfer of values and legacy can look like, and the impact that a united family can have both on society and intergenerationally, long after one passes on.
+The Tan family is a prime model of what a successful transfer of values and legacy can look like.
+Here is how a united family can impact both the society and generations, long after one passes on.

 Do you have values that you want to pass down in your family?
 Use the heritance app and the different functions to help you.
 Available on the Play Store and App Store now.

 - 5 Lessons Learnt from Tan Kim Seng’s Will